pytroll/pytroll/web/source/recipes.rst

 Segmented data (Eumetcast) production
 =====================================

-We take the case of level 1b data (calibrated and geolocalized) from metop A, as received through the global data service of Eumetsat.
+We take the case of level 1b data (calibrated and geolocalized) from Metop-A, as received through the EUMETSAT global data service (GDS).

 - Install mpop and pyresample
 - Don't forget to set up the PPP_CONFIG_DIR variable to point to your configuration files.
-- Edit the gdsmetop02.cfg configuration file (a template is provided in case you don't have one) with your data directory:
+- Edit the *GDSMetop-B.cfg* configuration file (a template is provided in case you don't have one) with your data directory:

   .. code-block:: ini